PracticeFoxyCode/practice/README.md

 ### Use a Log Instead of a Comment

+People take log messages much more seriously than they take comments.
+If they change the code, they will probably change the log message as well.
+So, we can use log messages as a sort of comment replacement.
 We return to the `time.sleep` example from before:

 ```python
 #bad!